kronarq/trionesQT/docs/analysis.md

 ## Summary

 The project is a minimal yet functional PyQt6 interface for controlling Triones lights.
+The `add` dialog now validates MAC addresses before accepting them.
 Future work could focus on enhancing the device model, improving user experience, and adding features such as Bluetooth scanning.